jimbo00000/RiftRay/README.md

 ## Instructions
 Tap the side of the Rift with one finger to dismiss the Health and Safety Warning and recenter your view.
-Look at the pictures in the gallery, and tap the Rift to be transported.
+Gaze at a picture in the gallery and tap the Rift to be transported.
 Tap again to return to the gallery.

 ## Features